 If you have not yet made up your mind about which investment strategy you would like to follow, here are a few ideas.

-On our strategies page (click the link to go to the page), you will see a list of strategies that we have developed and tested.
+On our investment strategies page (click the link to go to the page), you will see a list of strategies that we have developed and tested.
 Read through the list and when you find a strategy that looks interesting click on the strategy name on the left (Neglected, Value and Momentum – Europe, for example) to get more detailed information about the strategy.

-Books that can help you
+These books can help you

 We have, of course, not listed all the possible investment strategies on this page, only the best strategies that we have found and developed through the testing of new ratios and indicators, something we do all the time.